dwave-training/nl-opt-intro/README.md

 This github repository contains exercises to help users understand the basics of how to run D-Wave's Nonlinear Model and Nonlinear Solver.

 # Exercise 1
-Open NL Solver Basics.ipynb and follow the instructions to minimze the equation $y = i^2 - 4i$.
+Open "NL Solver Basics.ipynb" and follow the instructions to minimze the equation $y = i^2 - 4i$.

+# Exercise 2
+Open "NL Solver-Constraints.ipynb" and follow the instructions to create a simple model with an objective and 2 constraints

 # References
 Reference the following links for documentation: